I am Gazan and Honour is my home

 Poem by Nisreen Taima

-Guided by God's light, no need to roam.
+Guided by God's light, I don't need to roam.

 I defied disability with will so strong,